Bernardino Jalandoni Ancestral House

-If you are visiting Bacolod City anytime soon, one of the best thing to do is to visit some of the heritage houses in Silay City and one of them is the Bernardino Jalandoni Museum.
+If you are visiting Bacolod City anytime soon, one of the best things to do is visiting some of the heritage houses in Silay City, and one of them is the Bernardino Jalandoni Museum.

 The ancestral house turned museum opened doors for public viewing only in 1993.
 It was the first heritage house of its kind to come up at Silay City.